From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 2. Cryptography Where Appropriate

 DNSSEC is the most directly relevant cryptographic control for DNS.
-Under Article 21(2)(h), a DNS provider that does not offer DNSSEC at all is at risk of being judged non-compliant for high-criticality customers.
-DNSSEC features expected in 2026:
+Under Article 21(2)(h), a DNS provider that does not offer DNSSEC at all may be harder to justify for high-criticality customers that need cryptographic DNS integrity controls.
+DNSSEC features commonly expected in 2026:

 • Algorithm support: ECDSA P-256 (algorithm 13) or Ed25519 (algorithm 15) — RSA-SHA256 (algorithm 8) is acceptable but considered legacy.